ArtSabintsev/Siren/README.md

 ```swift
 Siren.sharedInstance.forceLanguageLocalization = SirenLanguageType.<#SirenLanguageType_Enum_Value#>
 ```
+## Device Compatibility
+If an app update is available, Siren checks to make sure that the version of iOS on the user's device is compatible the one that is required by the app update.
+For example, if a user has iOS 9 installed on their device, but the app update requires iOS 10, an alert will not be shown.
+This takes care of the *false positive* case regarding app updating.

 ## Testing Siren
 Temporarily change the version string in Xcode (within the `.xcodeproj`) to an older version than the one that's currently available in the App Store.
 Afterwards, build and run your app, and you should see the alert.